bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/cancer/snvs/snv_lab.md

 A common step after prediction of SNVs is to visualize these mutations in IGV.
 Let's load these bam into IGV.
 Open IGV, then:

-1. Change the genome to hg19 (if it isn't already)
+* Change the genome to hg19 (if it isn't already)
-1. File -> Load from URL
+* File -> Load from URL
     + http://cbwxx.dyndns.info/Module6/HCC1395/exome/HCC1395_exome_tumour.17.7MB-8MB.bam
     + http://cbwxx.dyndns.info/Module6/HCC1395/exome/HCC1395_exome_normal.17.7MB-8MB.bam

-Where the xx is your student number.
+**Where the xx is your student number**.
 Once the tumour and normal bam have been loaded into IGV, we can investigate a few predicted positions in IGV:

 * 17:7491818
 * 17:7578406